 (4) The PT/OT program rules contain information on policy, prior authorization, and service coverage and limitations for some procedures.
 All Division rules are intended to be used in addition to the General Rules for Oregon Medical Assistance Programs (OAR 410 division 120) and the Oregon Health Plan (OHP) Administrative Rules (OAR 410 division 141).

 (5) The Oregon Health Evidence Review Commission Prioritized List of Health Services is found in OAR 410-141-0520 and defines the services covered under the Division.

 (6) The PT/OT provider shall understand and follow all Division rules that are in effect on the date services are provided.

 Hist.: HR 8-1991, f.
 1-25-91, cert. ef.
 2-1-91; DMAP 35-2011, f.
 12-13-11, cert. ef.
 1-1-12; DMAP 49-2016, f.
 7-26-16, cert. ef.
 8-1-16; DMAP 70-2016(Temp), f.
 12-5-16, cert. ef.
 1-1-17 thru 6-29-17

 Therapy Plan of Care and Record Requirements

-(1) A therapy plan of care is required for prior authorization (PA) for payment.
+(1) A therapy plan of care is required for PA for payment.

-(2) The therapy plan of care must include:
+(3) The therapy plan of care shall include:

-(a) Client's name, diagnosis, type, amount, frequency and duration of the proposed therapy;
+(a) Client's name, diagnosis, and type, amount, frequency, and duration of the proposed therapy;

 (c) Documented need for extended service, considering 60 minutes as the maximum length of a treatment session;